moneyandfame7/Gwent/README.md

 # Gwent

-This is a copy of the game Gwent from The Witcher 3: Wild Hunt.
+This is a copy of the mini-game "Gwent" from The Witcher 3: Wild Hunt.
 It's built entirely in SwiftUI

 ## Screenshots